 Prior to the presentation:

 - Thirty (30) days prior to the scheduled presentation, the CEC shall upload their project to their portfolio and request the ACPE office to grant access to their review team.

-- The mentor and review team will schedule a meeting to review the presentation and identify any areas of particular strength or concern, as well as areas in which they would like to engage the CEC during their presentation.
+- The mentor and review team will schedule a meeting a minimum of two (2) weeks prior to the scheduled presentation to review the submission and identify any areas of particular strength or concern, as well as areas in which they would like to engage the CEC during their presentation.
 If there are serious concerns about the presentation, i.e. elements of the rubric are not adequately addressed, then the in-person presentation will be postponed until changes are made.

 - The mentor will provide feedback to the CEC.

 - The CEC will develop a 20-minute introduction to their project.
 This is designed to give a concise overview of their theories and to allow the CEC to demonstrate their ability to articulate their work orally.
 This introduction should include visual elements to engage the review team.
 The introduction is required for written papers as well as multimedia presentations.

 On the scheduled day, the presentation will be approximately 1 1/2 – 2 hours:

 - After introductions, the CEC will begin by delivering their introduction, which should last about 20 minutes.